Leontyne Price: Later life and post-operatic career

 For the next dozen years, Price continued to perform concerts and recitals in the U.S. Her recital programs, arranged by her longtime accompanist David Garvey, usually combined Handel arias or arie antiche, Lieder by Schumann and Joseph Marx, an operatic aria or two, followed by French mélodies, a group of American art songs by Barber, Ned Rorem, and Lee Hoiby, and spirituals.
-She liked to end her encores with "This Little Light of Mine", which she said was her mother's favorite spiritual.
+She liked to end her encores with "This Little Light of Mine", which she described as her "mother's spiritual".

 In 1971 she sang at the funeral of civil rights leader Whitney Young, and that same year performed in a concert given in memory of Young at Philharmonic Hall that was organized by the National Urban League.
 It featured a eulogy delivered by Ramsey Clark.
 Other participants in this event included Marian Anderson, Ruby Dee, Nancy Wilson, Cannonball Adderley, Billy Taylor, Arthur Mitchell, and Jonelle Allen.

 In 1991 Price was the host of a Lincoln Center concert "A Salute to American Music" in which she introduced excerpts from a dozen different American operas.
 This concert was recorded and released on CD.

 Over time, Price's voice became darker and heavier, but the upper register held up extraordinarily well and her conviction and sheer delight in singing always spilled over the footlights.
 On November 19, 1997, she sang a recital at the University of North Carolina at Chapel Hill that was her unannounced last.

 In her later years, Price gave master classes at Juilliard and other schools.
 In 1997, at the suggestion of RCA Victor, she wrote a children's book version of Aida, which became the basis for the hit Broadway musical by Elton John and Tim Rice in 2000.

 Price avoided the term African American, preferring to call herself an American, even a "chauvinistic American".
 She summed up her philosophy thus: "If you are going to think black, think positive about it.
 Don't think down on it, or think it is something in your way.
 And this way, when you really do want to stretch out, and express how beautiful black is, everybody will hear you."

 On September 30, 2001, at the age of 74, Price came out of retirement to sing in a memorial concert at Avery Fisher Hall for the victims of the September 11 attacks.
 She sang a cappella the spiritual "This Little Light of Mine" and then "God Bless America", ending this with a bright, easy high B-flat.

 In 2017, the age of 90, Price appeared in Susan Froemke's The Opera House, a documentary about the opening of the new Metropolitan Opera House in Lincoln Center in 1966.